tmytokai/UnityCindy3D/docs/documents/tutorial.md

 ## Installation

-1. Download a binary package depending on your platform from the downloads page.
+1. Download a binary package depending on your platform from the [Downloads page](https://github.com/tmytokai/UnityCindy3D/tree/master/Downloads/).
 1. After extracting the package, move UnityCindy3D folder into the Plugins folder of the Cinderella.

 ## Getting Started